wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 2.6 14/07/2012 =
+- Found a few incorrect urls which would have caused some unwanted 404s

 = Version 2.5 03/07/2012 =
 - Rebuilding the blog revealed a glitch when a place vanished from the database which messed up the maps.
 Now fixed.